LOOKING FOR THE BEST THINGS TO DO IN KOH PHI PHI ISLAND?

-If I was writing this blog post solely for me, I would NEVER include Monkey Beach on the list of best things to do in Ko Phi Phi Island.
+If I was writing this blog post solely for me, I would NEVER include Monkey Beach on the list of best things to do in Koh Phi Phi Island.

 I HATE macaques.
 They are vile and I was also bitten by one when I lived in Thailand, so I just stay as far away from them as possible.

 But other travelers seem to enjoy these beasts, so I won’t put a damper on the fun.

-Monkey Beach is a popular stop in Ko Phi Phi; you can get here by longtail boat or by kayak, whichever is better for you.
+Monkey Beach is a famous stop in Koh Phi Phi; you can get here by longtail boat or by kayak, whichever is better for you.

-If you choose to visit Monkey Beach by longtail boat, bargain for your boat in Loh Dalum Bay.
+If you choose to visit by longtail boat, bargain for your boat in Loh Dalum Bay.

 If kayaking is your style, you’ll also be able to find kayak rentals in Koh Dalum Bay, too.
-Monkey Beach is located on the far left-hand side of Loh Dalum Bay.
+Monkey Beach is located on the west coast side of Loh Dalum Bay.
 It’s difficult to miss because of its popularity.

 11. Viking Cave

-The next several suggestions will involve hiring a longtail boat for the day, but these are some of the best things to do in Ko Phi Phi Island, so don’t miss out!
+The next several suggestions will involve hiring a longtail boat for the day, but these are some of the best things to do in Koh Phi Phi Island, so don’t miss out!

 12. Pileh Cove

-Another incredible site to visit on Ko Phi Phi Leh is Pileh Cove, a small swimming spot swallowed up by the coral reef.
+Another incredible site to visit on Phi Phi Leh is Pileh Cove, a small swimming spot swallowed up by the coral reef.
 Be sure to pack your swimsuit for this day trip adventure from Koh Phi Phi Don because the turquoise water in Pileh Cove is too beautiful to resist.

 You might also consider taking a snorkeling tour in Pileh Cove.
 I can promise that you won’t be disappointed.

 13. Loh Samah Bay

-During that same excursion, be sure to stop by Loh Samah Bay; another breathtaking bay nestled in Ko Phi Phi Leh.
+During that same excursion, be sure to stop by Loh Samah Bay; another breathtaking bay nestled in Koh Phi Phi Leh.

-Exploring the fjords and bays of Ko Phi Phi Leh is one of the best things to do in Ko Phi Phi Island.
-You might even want to take multiple day trips over to Ko Phi Phi Leh to be sure you’ve experienced this island to the fullest.
+Exploring the fjords and bays of Koh Phi Phi Leh is one of the best things to do on this small island.
+You might even want to take multiple day trips over to Phi Phi Leh to be sure you’ve experienced this island to the fullest.